Akhil-Udumala/OrthoPredict/README.md

 print(predict_from_payload(payload))
 ```

-## Notes
+## Note

-- `ml/artifacts/model.joblib` may exceed GitHub's 100 MB file limit.
-- Keep artifacts local/reproducible, or use Git LFS for versioning large binaries.
-- This project is for educational and portfolio use and is not a clinical diagnostic tool.
+- This project is for educational and portfolio use and decision-support tool.
+Not a clinical diagnostic tool.

 ## Author